-IS505 Managing in an Age of Information Technology Change
+IS505 Managing in an Age of Information Technology Change 3 credits Prerequisites: None

 This course sets the stage for Grantham's Master of Science degree program by addressing the need for organizations to respond efficiently to technological changes.
 Students examine management techniques for fostering a corporate culture that facilitates innovation.
 The course also discusses the dynamics of growth and change and their impact on the success of a technology-intensive business.